 There are several ways to contact a Student counsellor.

-The UvA Students Careers Centre of the UvA offers professional guidance to prospective students, current students and recent graduates at key moments in their (academic) career.
+The UvA Student Careers Centre of the UvA offers professional guidance to prospective students, current students and recent graduates at key moments in their (academic) career.
 The career advisers are available to discuss your career options, choices and applications.
-The Student Careers Centre also offers various workshops and information sessions about career subjects.
-Read more on Student Careers Services.
+The UvA Student Careers Centre also offers various workshops and information sessions about career subjects.
+As a UvA student, you can also book an appointment with a careers adviser from the Student Careers Centre.